Meticulous copyediting and proofreading services

 I moved into a new home in January.
 It prompted a cull of my hundreds of books, many of them unread, including this Sheldon novel which I forgot I had.

 A beloved aunt always had a Sheldon novel on her bedside table, and I suspect it’s that memory that prompted me to buy this book.
-My curiosity is now satisfied, but this was the reading equivalent of a sugar hit; it left me ultimately undernourished.
+My curiosity is now satisfied, but this was the reading equivalent of a sugar hit; it left me undernourished.

 Farewell, My Lovely, Raymond Chandler